 What is the kitchen “work triangle” and why is it important?

 The “work triangle” is the kitchen area from the refrigerator to the main cooking area to the main sink.
 Connect the three and it should form a triangle (unless you have a ‘one-wall’ kitchen).
 It’s important because at / or immediately adjacent to the triangle’s points, all the key kitchen activities – food preparation, cooking and clean up – take place.
 The work triangle helps to ensure that your kitchen will be functional.
 It keeps cooking activities centered in one area, with all the necessities close at hand.

 Where’s the best place to put a microwave?

 Like most things about your new kitchen, it will depend on how you and your family use the appliance.
 From a safety and accessibility standpoint, the microwave should be positioned so that the bottom of the appliance is 24″ to 48″ above the floor.
 Consult with your designer for the best place to locate it.
-I do not like putting microwaves up high or combining them with a microwave vent hood function.

 How long does it take for cabinets to come in?